SeanShubin/condorcet/README.md

     cd condorcet
     mvn package
     java -jar console/target/condorcet.jar < domain/src/test/resources/test-data/03-schulze-example-from-wikipedia/input.txt

-## Todo list
-- more detailed technical documentation for the application
-- more detailed technical documentation for schulze flavor of condorcet methods

 ## Goal
 If a candidate would win a two-candidate election against each of the other candidates in a plurality vote, that candidate must be the winner.